 Sendai Miyagi, Japan Travel Guide

 Sendai cuisine draws influence from Miyagi Prefecture's abundant agricultural produce, seafood from the Pacific coast, and livestock like Sendai beef.
-The Date clan's history also shaped specific local dishes.
+The Date clan's history also shaped particular local dishes.

 Anticipate umami-rich, savory tastes.
-Local miso and soy sauce frequently can be seen in dishes.
+Local miso and soy sauce frequently can be witnessed in dishes.

 Beef tongue (gyutan), edamame (soybeans), rice, seafood (oysters, sanma/Pacific saury, sea urchin), local vegetables, and miso paste.